TechFems-projects-and-resources/flexbox-practice/README.md

 We use the previous code.
 In the CSS for the container, set `flex-direction: row`, remove the height and set `justify-content:center` and `align-items: center`.

-**Align self**
+**Align-self**
 1. The `align-self` property is similar to the `align-items` property.
 But instead of collectively aligning items, the `align-self` will align only one flex item along the cross axis. **Important**: `align-self` can overrule the `align-items` property that is set in the parent element.
 1. To try this out, use the `.item-3` selector and add a height of 150 pixels.
 This item 3 will be your reference point (more on this later).
 1. Apply `align-self` to item 4: use the `.item-4` selector and add the `align-self` property and set this to `flex-start`.
 Try out `flex-end` as well.
 1. Now set the value to `stretch`.
 You will see that item 4 stretches to the same size as item 3 (that is why it is the reference point).
 1. Test out what happens if you use `align-self: space-between` and other values such as `center`, `space-around`, etc.

-**Order of items**
+**Order**
 1. The `order` property is used to change the position of flex items in a parent container.
 1. To test this, we are going to create selectors for all flex items and change their order.
 1. Add the selectors `.item-1`, `.item-2` and `.item-5`.
 Remove the code from selectors `.item-3` and `.item-4`.
 Now you should have selectors for item-1 to item-5.
 1. The initial order of the items is set to zero: `order: 0`.
 This is important: by defaut, we start to count from index 0.
-1. We can set the order property for each item and change their position that way.
-Try to move the items around: move item-1 to position 3, item-2 to position 4, item-3 to position 0, item-4 to position 1 and item-5 to position 2.
+1. We can set the order property for each item and change their position.
+Now change the order: move item-1 to position 3, item-2 to position 4, item-3 to position 0, item-4 to position 1 and item-5 to position 2.
 1. The order of the item numbers in the row is now 3 - 4 - 5 - 1 - 2.
 Try moving the items in different ways.

 **Flex-grow**